Crafting Engineering Strategy!

 My writing over the past few years is anchored in my goal of advancing the industry, and I think that having a well-structured, referencable version of the book online is a valuable part of that.
 If people want to recommend someone read Staff Engineer, they can simply point them to staffeng.com, and they can read the whole book.
 They might also buy it, which is great, but it’s fine if they don’t.
 The Engineering Executive’s Primer is just much less referencable online, so someone ultimately has to decide to buy it before testing the content, which undermines its ability to advance the industry.

-For the record, this isn’t an O’Reilly limitation, just poor thinking and planning on my part.
-An Elegant Puzzle didn’t require a standalone site, so I thought that Primer wouldn’t either, but I think that’s more a reflection of An Elegant Puzzle being a collection of this blog’s best writing in the 2010s rather than the best way to publish most books.
+For the record, that wasn’t an O’Reilly limitation, just poor planning on my part.
+An Elegant Puzzle didn’t require a standalone site, so I thought that Primer wouldn’t either, but I think that’s more a reflection of An Elegant Puzzle being a collection of this blog’s writing in the 2010s rather than the best way to support the typical book.

 At this point, my experience is that most books benefit from having a dedicated site, and that it doesn’t detract from sales numbers.
 Rather, if properly done with clear calls to action on the site, it supports sales very effectively.